CS2401-Fall2021/lab4-Population/README.md

 to have exactly 500 moose and 25 wolves at some point in the next 50 years.
 How many moose do you start with?

-Write a function that calculates the number of moose to start with given the starting number of wolves, a target number of wolves and moose, and the maximum number of years you have to reach your target
+In Population.java, write the getStartingMoosePopulationWithWolves() method that calculates the number of moose to start with given the starting number of wolves, a target number of wolves and moose, and the maximum number of years you have to reach your target